TimMangan/App-Info/docs/Windows/ContinuumAnalytics/Anaconda/InstallConfigure.md

 See this for defeating the updater: https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/use-condarc.html#:~:text=EXAMPLE%3A%20To%20set%20the%20auto_update_conda%20option%20to%20False%2C,or%20Anaconda%20Prompt%20by%20running%20conda%20config%20--help.

+## SilentInstallHQ
+Silent Install HQ provides information on the silent install of this app https://silentinstallhq.com/?s=Anaconda

 ## Typical Configuration Items

 This identifies the most commonly interesting configuration items in the application.